-Salmonellosis is the name of a collection of diseases caused by infection with the salmonella bacteria.
+Salmonellosis is the name of a collection of diseases caused by infection with the genus Salmonella

 - Arizonosis: Arizonosis is a septicemic disease of young turkeys, sometimes chicks, caused by Salmonella enterica subsp. arizonae (S. arizonae).
 The disease presents in both acute or chronic form and is characterized by septicemia, neurological signs and blindness.